UK Commodity Classification Codes

 27. Mineral fuels, Mineral oils and products of their distillation; Bituminous substances; Mineral waxes.

-Section VI - Products of the chemical or allied industries
+Codes 28 - 38 - Products of the chemical or allied industries

 28. Inorganic Chemicals; Organic or Inorganic compounds of precious metals, of rare-earth metals, of radioactive elements or of isotopes.